CUCyber/presentations/networking/computer.md

 ## Domain Name System (DNS)

 * translates names to IP addresses
-* essentially a phone book for the internet
+* essentially a phone book for the Internet

 ## RADIUS